nes-lab/shepherd-tools/readme.md

 ### Open Tasks

 - implementations for this lib
+  - plotting for multi-node
-  - plotting
+  - plotting more generalized (power, cpu-util, ..., own directory)
-  - resampling
-  - check for timestamp-timejumps, handle already chunkwise? try with very big files, 24h
-  - get data, csv? pandas, numpy
+  - some metadata is wrong (non-scalar datasets)
 - main shepherd-code
   - proper validation first
   - update commentary
   - pin-description should be in yaml (and other descriptions for cpu, io, ...)
+  - datatype-hint in h5-file (ivcurve, ivsample, isc_voc)
+  - hostname for emulation
+  - full and minimal config into h5

 ### Old Scripts and Files:
 - `gen_data.py` creates hdf-files for every type of database we want to support.